therabble/mxz-cat/README.md

 So.
 MxzCat.
 Pronounced "**mix**cat".

 ## The MxzCat Concept
 A MxzCat is not very groundbreaking.
-It’s really a fairly old-fashioned idea, just seldom if ever implemented strictly.
+It’s really a fairly old-fashioned idea, just seldom if ever implemented properly.
 (Kind of along the lines of "Marxism has never been tried.")

 A MxzCat begins with a conceptual definition.
 From that, we derive **versioned** specifications.
 Implementation versioning, for a MxzCat-based application, is a mere housekeeping detail.
 The **specification version is the important thing**: